 There's been great progress with accessible travel, but there's much more to do.

-Learn some of the top worldwide destinations for accessible travel.
+Learn about some of the top destinations in the world for accessible travel.

 What to expect, and need-to-knows, for wheelchair accessible holidays.